PHACDataHub/privacy_rac_demo/README.md

 This sections sets out some of the additional insights that have been gained from feedback and observations over the course of the experiments.
-Some of these are answers to design hypothesis, but many arose unexpectedly.

 ### Laws are Perceived as Being Determinative of Question Order

-In general, it seems that there is a presumption among users - other than legally-trained knowledge engineers - that there is enough information in a law in order to make useful decisions about the order in which questions should be asked.
+In general, it seems that there is a presumption among users - other than legally-trained knowledge engineers - that there is enough information in a law to make useful decisions about the order in which questions should be asked when interviewing a user.
 This is not actually the case, as the order in which the questions should be asked depends on, initially, the question being asked.
 And a law doesn't "know" what question it is being used to answer.
-Even in the context of a given goal, question order can't be derived from the law alone, because the optimal order depends, for example, on whether you are optimizing for asking the fewest questions, or for having a system that follows typical conversation patters so as to be intuitive.
+Even in the context of a given question, question order can't be derived from the law alone, because the optimal order depends, for example, on whether you are optimizing for asking the fewest questions, or for having a system that follows typical conversation patterns so as to be intuitive.
 Optimizing for the fewest questions also depends on the likelihood that the answer to a question will be determinative, which information doesn't exist in the law, either.

+So an unexpected insight gained from this experimentation is that there is sometimes an overestimation of what can be derived from the content of legislation by people responsible for implementing that legislation.
+Resolving that may be an educational task, and might be better achieved if tools for Rules as Code provided explicit places for things like question order to go, to drive home the intuition that they cannot be derived from the legislation alone.

 ### Ontological Terms are Confused with "Questions" or "Inputs"